BeaCox/ida-plugins/README.md

 # ida-plugins
-Some ida plugins i use
+Some ida plugins i use (for ida9.0)

 + bindiff & binexport